Athletic Trainers & Iceless Cold Therapy Units

 Large ice machines are difficult to transport from a clinic, to the sidelines, and while traveling.
 In addition, ice and water lead to messes as well as molded wraps.

 Gel packs allow you the flexibility of transporting a cooler without ice and water.
-It takes roughly one hour to freeze a gel pack and it can stay chilled within a cooler for 4-6 hours.
-Another benefit- gel can mold to your body, allowing your injury to get an even amount of cold.
-Iceless cold therapy is a great way to provide cryotherapy to athletes during the recovery process.
+It takes roughly one hour to freeze a gel pack, and it can stay chilled within a cooler for 4-6 hours.
+Another benefit is that a gel pack can match the contours of an athlete’s body, allowing the injury to get an even amount of cold therapy.
+This means that iceless cold therapy is a great way to provide cryotherapy to athletes during the recovery process.